 Slave tables¶

 For example the BooksByAuthor table in Introduction to data views shows the books written by a given author.
-Or the ChoicesByQuestion table in The Lino Polls tutorial shows the choices for a given question (its master).
-Other examples of slave tables are used in A Local Exchange Trade System and Table summaries.

 A slave table cannot render if we don't define the master.
 You cannot